BozoDel/LocJam-2014-Okapi-Filter/README.md

 # Limitations

 In the original .csv file, column A can provide useful tips about the functionality of the text in columns B and C. I tried to make it show in OmegaT (my CAT tool of choice) as a segment ID or comment/note, but it didn't work.
-You can always check the original file, but it would be nice to have it show in the CAT tool.
-I'm still trying to make it work, though.
+You can always check the original file, but it would be nice to have it show in the CAT tool. ~~I'm still trying to make it work, though~~ It's actually a feature currently not implemented, [but it will probably be fixed](https://groups.yahoo.com/neo/groups/OmegaT/conversations/messages/32122).